UBC-DSCI/introduction-to-datascience-python/source/intro.md

 rescue! \index{arrange}\index{slice}

 The `sort_values` function allows us to order the rows of a data frame by the values of a particular column.
-We need to pass the column name as a list by which we want to sort the dataframe Since we want to choose the ten Aboriginal languages most often reported as a mother tongue language, we will use the `sort_values` function to order the rows in our `selected_lang` data frame by the `mother_tongue` column.
+We need to specify the column name by which we want to sort the dataframe by passing it to the argument `by`.
+Since we want to choose the ten Aboriginal languages most often reported as a mother tongue language, we will use the `sort_values` function to order the rows in our `selected_lang` data frame by the `mother_tongue` column.
 We want to